ICNHodler/docs/Rocketchat-AMA-Archive.md

 > A supervisory board like the one described in IIP4 is something we might consider in the future but is not currently a priority.
 *Answered August 3rd 2018*

+# Q53
+When discussing ICONOMI's ICN token buyback plan last year, Tim stated the buybacks would be carried out in accordance with the following rule: "ICN tokens will be repurchased at a price that does not exceed the highest independent bid or the last quoted transaction price.
+This should not inflate the market price and rather serves as a price support.
+Purchase volume should never reach more than 20% of total ICN volume traded in the last 24 hours."
+Is this rule still being adhered to with the implementation of daily buybacks?
+Does ICONOMI have a procedure for if this rule can't be followed?
+*Asked by @RayQuin*

+> ICN token buybacks still follow these rules, however they are open to be changed in the future if we are unable to buy a sufficient amount of tokens during a quarter.
+*Answered August 10th 2018*

+# Q54
+Why haven't the problems concerning Rocket.Chat been fixed?
+The chat has often been unusable because it's having performance issues (as it seems).
+Resources are extremely easy to add in cloud services and it should be a five minute job for the sysadmin.
+*Asked by @vesqm*

+> We are not hosting Rocket.Chat ourselves but are using a cloud service for it.
+We have been in discussions with them regarding the performance problems but cannot give any timelines on improvements since it is not our system.
+*Answered August 10th 2018*

+# Q55
+The last update was that the auto rebalancing feature for daa managers was already done with qa and was just pending the updated trading engine before it could get released.
+It was also communicated that the trading engine was pushed by a month from late June to late July.
+I understand that software and deadlines don’t always mesh for most any software company.
+However, since late July has passed and it’s now August, can we get an updated expected delivery date for these features?
+Do we think August, do we think q3; do we think q4?
+*Asked by @stephen*

+> More information regarding the trading engine will be provided next week. stephen August 9, 2018 11:10 PM
+*Answered August 10th 2018*